+One of the best things to do in South Korea for cultural purposes is visiting Jeonju Hanok Village.
 Here you can sleep in a traditional wooden hanok house heated from underneath by gentle flames, in one of Korea’s most agreeable cities.

 Korea’s dirtiest, most enjoyable festival takes place each July on the west coast – don’t forget your soap.

 English teachers and American soldiers across the land circle the Boryeong mud festival in their diaries, but there’s plenty going on by the beach for most of the year.
 For two July weekends, and the space in between them, the beach is a sea of mud splattered foreigners and their Korean buddies.

 The stuff is everywhere, allowing participants to wrestle or slide around in it, throw it at their friends or smear it all over themselves, then take lots and lots of pictures – some will end up on TV, in newspapers or even on tourism posters.

 5. Try Makgeolli

 Get drunk the local way with this milky rice wine, which has undergone a huge surge in popularity of late.

 The local drinking scene has recently been shaken up by sudden increases in demand for two particular alcoholic drinks.
 First of all came the makgeolli craze: for decades young Koreans pooh-poohed this delicious rice beer, but it has been given a new lease of life, and is now sold at mini-markets and convenience stores across the country; Seoul even has a bunch of chic bar-restaurants dedicated to the stuff.

 The epitome of kitsch, most notable for its diorama room portraying twentieth-century events such as teddies tearing down the Berlin Wall, landing on the moon and going down with the Titanic.